vrod237/R_Analysis/README.md

 - Think critically about what metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).

--Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.
+- Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.

 - Knowing what test should be used, what data should be collected?